jpalala/jpalala/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Joe Palala
 ==================================================================================================================================

-Laravel Developer
+Laravel/PHP Developer
 -----------------

 I've spent most of my career building PHP-based websites, crafting code like a chef preparing the perfect dish.

 And as any good developer knows, debugging is just part of the meal!
-In fact, I like to say I eat bugs for breakfast—though not the crunchy kind, mind you.
-These are the little digital critters that try to break my code, and I squash them before my coffee even gets cold.
+In fact, I like to say I eat bugs for breakfast!
+These are the little digital critters that try to break my code, before the coffee gets cold, yo 🎼.

 *   🌍  I'm based in the Philippines
 *   ✉️  You can contact me at [joe@palala.dev](mailto:joe@palala.dev)